Thizz00/Thizz00/README.md

 ## Feedback

-If you have any feedback, please reach out to us at  jakubkielb7@gmail.com
+If you have any feedback, please reach out to me at  jakubkielb7@gmail.com